mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ## Supporting Services

-For repeat customers or payments, you can use our Payment Profiles to store their payment information on our servers securely.
+For repeat customers or payments, you can use our Payment Profiles solution to store their payment information on our servers securely.

 To query the status of your bank-to-bank batch and individual transactions, you can use our Batch Report API.